dnndev/xmp-docs/template-controls/command-button.md

 context: template
 summary: >-
   The CommandButton tag renders as a push-button at run-time.
 It is used to execute data commands in another template within the module instance.
+For instance, if you had two templates, you might put a CommandButton in template
+  #1 to pass a parameter to the `<ListdataSource>` of template #2, causing that
+  template to re-load with the new result set.
 keywords:
   - command
   - button